 Genital warts and genital herpes

 Genital herpes is a sexually transmitted infection caused by the herpes simplex virus (HSV).
-It can cause blisters or sores on your labia that keep coming back throughout your life.
+It can cause blisters or sores on the labia that keep coming back throughout life.
 If you think you have genital herpes, it’s important to see a doctor as soon as possible so you can start treatment.
 Make sure you use condoms and dental dams during sex because you can pass the virus on to your partner.

 Lichen sclerosus or planus